Urapmin people: History

 Historically, the Min peoples were in a constant state of warfare with one another.
 Each Min tribe was a unified group whose component groups did not wage war among each other, with the exception of the Tifalmin people who were split into four mutually hostile groups.
 The primary weapon used in war was a bow of black palm wood, usually using arrows with barbed wooden heads.

 Spears were unknown, though some tribes (e.g. the Telefolmin, but not the Tifalmin) used wooden clubs.
 Warfare might consist either of small ambush parties, which would surprise people on paths and in gardens and kill and eat all of those caught, no matter their age or sex.
 Other times, warfare was more formal, with groups marching out to meet each other for battle with freshly-painted shields.

 The Urapmin divided up peoples encountered into traditional allies (Urap: dup) and enemies (wasi), along with foreigners (ananang).
 The Urapmin were allied with the Telefolmin, and engaged in trade with them, and in war joined with them to become a single unit.
-This was based in the belief in descent from common ancestors.
+This was based on the belief in descent from common ancestors.
 The Urapmin also were friendly with their southern neighbors, the Faiwolmin.

 Friendly relations with foreign groups were based on trade—the Urapmin practiced a custom whereby men would have tisol dup (literally "wealth friend"), trading partners from other Mountain Ok groups.
 The Telefol and Urapmin were traditionally enemies with the Tifalmin to the northwest and the Feranmin to the southeast.
 Warfare was still practiced between the Min peoples in the first half of the twentieth century.